5 Tips for Holiday Wellness

 We’re not saying to skip out on mom’s famous pecan pie, but you can avoid going overboard when it comes to the holiday feasts.
 You can still enjoy delicious foods without going back for seconds and thirds.

 On average, people gain around 2 pounds during the holidays, and potentially more throughout the entire Winter season.
 Controlling your eating habits can help you avoid this.

 Minimizing seasonal weight gain is good for the health, since the average adult gains 1-2 pounds per year beginning in their 20s through to around their 50s.
 This weight gain may seem small in the moment, but it can accumulate to a surprising amount over time.

-It’s always healthy to draw boundaries, which can include deciding on a budget for holiday shopping and setting expectations about the time you’ll spend with family.
+It’s always healthy to draw boundaries.
+These can include deciding on a budget for holiday shopping, and setting expectations about the time you’ll spend with family.

 Sometimes drawing boundaries is the best way to minimize stress and make the holidays just a little easier.